koengr/QCforBusiness/_advanced/strategic-actions.md

 **2b.
 Prepare for migration to post-quantum cryptography. **

-Cryptography is a completely different beast, with a more concrete goal, and more urgent timelines for most organizations ([here’s why](https://www.quantum.amsterdam/part-2-the-applications-of-quantum-computing-how-will-these-machines-change-society/)).
+Cryptography is a completely different beast, with a more concrete goal, and more urgent timelines for most organisations ([here’s why](https://www.quantum.amsterdam/part-2-the-applications-of-quantum-computing-how-will-these-machines-change-society/)).
 Luckily, pretty much everyone faces the same problem, making it easier to give concrete guidelines.
 In essence, anyone who uses modern